snailonbail/obsidian-vault/Roll Tempus/Transcript.md

 Their quest is to recover her children alive if possible, their bodies if not.

-If there was nothing else left of them, atleast they needed to recover the signet ring they wore.
+If there was nothing else left of them, recover the signet rings they wore.

 The unlikely group accepted the request, and started making preparations to explore of darkness that lie inside...